 the scale of the image, so you can get as close as you like to make a good

 measurement.
-To un-zoom on a MAC, double click the magnifying icon
+To un-zoom, double click the magnifying icon in the

-in the tool box; to un-zoom on a PC, use the OPT key on the keyboard.
+tool box, or use the OPT key on the keyboard.

 6. Use the segment tool to

 draw a diameter across the polar ice cap.
 From the ANALYZE menu,

 select SHOW RESULTS.
 You might have to grab the bottom left hand

 corner of the new window and expand the window to see your results. (example)

 for ice caps on several planets.
 How big are they?

 9. You can use the same Freehand